 Civil law requires that the injured party can prove that they have suffered harm or loss as a result of their employer's actions or lack of actions.
-Judgements for compensation will take into account the severity of harm done; issues such as future loss of earning and the effect on dependants; and the degree to which the injured party can be held responsible.
+Judgements for compensation will consider the severity of harm done; issues such as future loss of earning and the effect on dependents; and the degree to which the injured party can be held responsible.